Planet Sheen: Production

-During production of The Adventures of Jimmy Neutron, Boy Genius, much of DNA Productions staff were pitching new titles for development if the show were to end.
+During production of The Adventures of Jimmy Neutron, Boy Genius, much of DNA Productions staff were pitching new titles for development for when Jimmy Neutron would eventually end.
 From this, Keith Alcorn and Mike Gasaway developed "Red Acres", which was set to be a CGI series about an adult astronaut who finds a planet filled with dimwitted aliens.
-The two (alongside Ben Gilberg) pitched the idea to Nickelodeon (at their parent company Viacom's headquarters in New York City), who reportedly loved the concept, yet refused to greenlight it on the stance of it breaking the network's rule of the main character not being a child.
-They then subsequently pitched the idea to Kids WB, Cartoon Network, and Disney, yet got rejected each time.
+The two (alongside Ben Gilberg) pitched the idea to Nickelodeon (at their parent company Viacom's headquarters in New York City), who reportedly loved the concept, yet refused to greenlight it on the stance of it breaking the network's rule of the main character being a child.
+They then subsequently pitched the idea to Kids' WB, Cartoon Network, and Disney, yet got rejected each time.

 They then redeveloped their main character so that instead of focusing on an adult, they focus on Carl and Sheen from Jimmy Neutron.
-However, after presenting their idea, an executive for Nick said that the series shouldn't focus on Carl, just Sheen.
-Though it was hard for the team to fully accept, they reached a compromise by introducing an alien character who looked and acted just like Carl.
+However, after presenting their idea, a Nickelodeon executive said that the series should focus just on Sheen.
+Though it was hard for the team to fully accept, they reached a compromise by introducing an alien character who resembled and acted like Carl.

-After pitching the idea to Nickelodeon Animation in LA, they loved the show so much, that it was put into immediate development, with Steven Banks joining the crew to help develop the show even further.
+After pitching the idea to Nickelodeon Animation in LA, it was put into immediate development, with Steven Banks joining the crew to help develop the show even further.

 Broadcast

 Planet Sheen premiered in the United States on Nickelodeon on October 2, 2010, and continued to air there until August 18, 2011.
 The series was moved to Nicktoons on May 4, 2012, to air the remaining episodes until February 15, 2013.
+Planet Sheen continued to air reruns on Nicktoons until May 5, 2015.
 Nickelodeon Canada aired a sneak peek of the series on January 2, 2011, which was followed by an official premiere on January 5, 2011.
 On July 21, 2011, the series debuted in Australia and New Zealand on Nickelodeon.
 Planet Sheen also aired on Nickelodeon in the UK and Ireland, with a sneak peek on May 2, 2011, and an official premiere aired on June 6, 2011.